seedubjay/seedubjay.github.io/_posts/2020-12-26-perlin-noise.md

 ---
 layout: post
 title: Making Machines Less Mechanical
-subtitle: perlin noise
 scripts: ['core', 'perlin-noise']
 ---
 Computers aren't very good at _blending in_.

-This issue crops up all the time, from creating creatures in video games which move organically, to creating a voice assistant (Siri, Alexa, etc...) which speaks with a natural-sounding cadence, to generating realistic clouds in the sky and rocks on the ground in an animated movie.
+This issue crops up all the time - creating creatures in video games which move organically, creating a voice assistant (Siri, Alexa, etc...) which speaks with a natural-sounding cadence, or generating realistic clouds in the sky and rocks on the ground in an animated movie.

 Alas, all of these problems are quite hard (and the focus of ongoing research) so we'll stick to something simpler.